 Presented by Helena Vissing, PsyD

-When attended in full, this program offers 2.0 CEs for Psychologists, 2.0 IL CEUs for Counselors and Social Workers, 2.0 CA BBS CEUs for Counselors, Social Workers, and Marriage and Family Therapists, or 2.0 NBCC Clock Hours
+When attended in full, this program offers 2.0 CEs for Psychologists, 2.0 IL CEUs for Counselors and Social Workers, or 2.0 CA BBS CEUs for Counselors, Social Workers, and Marriage and Family Therapists.

 Trauma-informed care (TIC) is not optional.
 TIC care is built on awareness of how past trauma can impact clients in the present and active measures to prevent and mitigate traumatic stress reactions related to current life circumstances.
 TIC is also particularly important forclients from diverse and marginalized groups who are disproportionately affected by trauma and are less likely to receive treatment.
 But being informed about and aware of the role of trauma does not give providers the clinical skills and tools to effectively respond to their clients who are impacted by trauma.
 From a biopsychosocial and somatic psychology framework, trauma-responsive clinical skills include nervous system psychoeducation that empowers clients, the ability to establish therapeutic safety through co-regulation and attunement, and the clinician’s acknowledgement of own barriers to therapeutic safety.